-A sensitivity analysis was carried out on both models to determine the model sensitivity to variations in hydrologic parameters.
+A sensitivity analysis was carried out to determine the model sensitivity to variations in hydrologic parameters.

-Previous HEC-HMS studies have shown that simulated streamflow is most sensitive to two parameters.
-They are: (1) the maximum infiltration rate (equivalent to the Constant Loss in the Deficit and Constant Loss Method), and (2) the water content available for evapotranspiration (Deficit term in the Deficit and Constant Loss Method) (Fleming and Neary, 2004).
+Previous HEC-HMS studies have shown the simulated streamflow is most sensitive to two parameters.
+They are (1) the maximum infiltration rate (equivalent to the Constant Loss in the Deficit and Constant Loss Method), and (2) the water content available for evapotranspiration (Deficit term in the Deficit and Constant Loss Method) (Fleming and Neary, 2004).

-Based on this finding from Fleming and Neary, four scenarios were tested to judge the sensitivity of model outputs to variations in the Constant Rate and Maximum Storage terms, included in the Deficit and Constant Loss Method.
-It is recognized that many other parameters and inputs can have an impact on simulated streamflow (snowmelt parameters, temperature, crop coefficients, precipitation, baseflow recession constants, etc.).
-However, due to the constraints in the scope of this project, only a limited sensitivity analysis was possible.
+Based on this finding from Fleming and Neary, four scenarios were tested to judge the sensitivity of model output to variations in the Constant Rate and Maximum Storage terms, included in the Deficit and Constant Loss Method.
+It is recognized that many other parameters and inputs can have an impact on simulated streamflow (snowmelt parameters, temperature, crop coefficients, precipitation, baseflow recession constants, etc.); however, due to the constraints in the scope of this project, only a limited sensitivity analysis was possible.

 Both the Constant Rate and the Maximum Storage were varied by $\pm 25\%$ independently, resulting in the four scenarios.
-Changes in total outflow, mean evapotranspiration, runoff and recharge were calculated and tabulated in the following tables:
+Changes in total outflow, average evapotranspiration, runoff and recharge were calculated and tabulated in the following tables.

-- Tables 3.5 lists the percent change in total outflow for each scenario, over the base case. - Tables 3.6 displays the percent change in total outflow, evapotranspiration, runoff and recharge for each scenario, over the base case.
+• Table 3.13 lists the percent change in total outflow for each scenario, over the base case.

+• Table 3.14 displays the percent change in total outflow, evapotranspiration, runoff and recharge for each scenario, over the base case.